Ream 2023 Unveils A New Era Of 3D Manufacturing Innovation And Collaboration

+The event saw over 30 countries, 70+ participating companies and a staggering 1,000+ participants and visitors.

-(MENAFN- Khaleej Times) The recently-concluded Middle East Reverse Engineering & Additive Manufacturing (ReAM) Show 2023 included a diverse range of knowledge-sharing sessions, international representation, and innovative technologies on display.
+The Middle East Reverse Engineering & Additive Manufacturing (ReAM) Show 2023, that took place at Festival Arena by InterContinental, Dubai, United Arab Emirates from the 25th to the 27th of September 2023 concluded leaving attendees and participants enthralled with its diverse range of knowledge-sharing sessions, international representation, and innovative technologies on display.

 With over 30 countries represented including China, Italy, the GCC, 70+ participating companies as Dubai Municipality, Canadian Business Council Dubai and Northern Emirates, PWF – Doose, 2B Digital, and a staggering 1,000+ participants and visitors, ReAM 2023 surpassed expectations in becoming a global hub for additive manufacturing and 3D printing enthusiasts.